 Ideally suited to low-pressure boats like packrafts, they use a simple rubber ‘mushroom’ valve on a stem (above middle).
 Once the main valve body has been screwed back into the hull, unscrew the square cap to finish the inflation process by either topping off by mouth or with a hand pump.

 A one-way Boston-type valve eliminates the need for the old separate stem valve and the whole assembly has swivelling plastic lanyards so nothing drops away when unscrewed.

 Pressure release valves (PRV) for IKs

-The air in an IK can also get cooled, for example when pumping up on a hot day and then putting in a cool river.
-Because you want the boat to be as rigid as possible, after inflation it’s worth topping up once the boat is in the water; splashing helps cool the sides.
+As mentioned, the air in an IK can also get cooled, for example when pumping up on a hot day and then putting the boat in a cool river: a normal scenario.
+Because you want your boat to be as rigid as possible, after initial inflation it’s worth topping up again once the boat is in the water; splashing helps cool the sides.

-My higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the baking sun and it would safely purge then feel a bit soft once cooled down back in the water.
+My higher pressure Incept K40 had PRVs on all chambers which meant you could confidently leave it in the Sahara and it would safely purge then feel a bit soft once cooled down back in the water.
 Picture above: Incept PRV test with the protective cap removed and purging correctly through the centre.

 Below: a PRV being resealed after leaking from the edges (left).
 This was because I failed to check tightness after buying the new boat, as recommended by the manufacturer.
 (My Gumotes IKs never needed such tightening or checking in years ownership.)